-A vast majority of applications were sent by the candidates independently (378), while 41 of them were backed by a certified incubator.
-In 31 cases the hosting incubator was H-Farm (Roncade, province of Treviso), in three cases the Technopole in Pordenone, in two cases Nana Bianca (Florence), in one case each Working Capital (Rome), t2i (Rovigo office), Trentino Sviluppo (Trento), The Hive (Ancona), and Campania NewSteel (Naples).
+A vast majority of applications were sent independently by the applicants (393), while 41 of them were backed by a certified incubator.
+In 31 cases the hosting incubator was H-Farm (Roncade, province of Treviso), in three cases the Technopole in Pordenone, in two cases Nana Bianca (Florence), in one case each

+Working Capital (Rome), t2i (Rovigo office), Trentino Sviluppo (Trento), The Hive (Ancona), and Campania NewSteel (Naples).

 The Italia Startup Visa programme not only accepts individual applications, but also joint ones submitted by entrepreneurial teams.
-A total of 73 teams have sent an application so far: 38 from teams of two people, 21 of three people, 12 of four people, and 2 of five people.
-As a result, 193 non-EU citizens3 sent their ISV application as part of an entrepreneurial team, a majority (50.1%) of all candidates.
-A total of 51 out of 73 team applications were successful.
+A total of 75 teams have sent an application so far: 39 from teams of two people, 22 of three people, 12 of four people, and 2 of five people.
+As a result, 198 non-EU citizens3 sent their ISV application as part of an entrepreneurial team, almost a majority (49.5%) of all candidates.
+A total of 52 out of 75 team applications were successful.